Ring’s Alarm System makes home security easy and affordable

 No key fob

 Ring alarm systems do not come with a key fob for remote management.
-Instead, Ring Alarm supports geofencing, an optional feature that arms and disarms your system based on your location.
+Instead, Ring Alarm supports geofencing, an optional feature that sends reminders and notifications to arm and disarm your system based on your location.
 Not everybody will be OK sharing their location details with Ring, understandably so.
 In place of a key fob, you can also use the Ring app to arm/disarm your system for easy remote control.
 If a key fob is important to you, consider other top-rated home security systems like those from SimpliSafe and Abode iota.

 Privacy